netninja-one/awesome-js-sauce/README.md

-# learning how to contribute and fork the repos
+# I am learning how to contribute and fork the repos
 >make fork

 > contribute to some github repo